SabineZilde/SabineZilde/README.md

 ### Hi there 👋

 My name is Sabīne.
-I am a graphic designer with a passion for web development.
+I am an AdOps Trafficker with a passion for Web Development.

 - 🔭 I’m currently working on my portfolio website project.
 - 🌱 I’m currently learning to be patient.